ClickHouse/ClickHouse/docs/en/data_types/enum.md

 ClickHouse supports:

 - 8-bit `Enum`.
-It can contain up to 256 enumerated values between `[-128, 127]`.
+It can contain up to 256 values enumerated in the `[-128, 127]` range.
 - 16-bit `Enum`.
-It can contain up to 65Об536 enumerated values between `[-32768, 32767]`.
+It can contain up to 65536 values enumerated in the `[-32768, 32767]` range.

-ClickHouse automatically chooses the `Enum` type when data is inserted.
+ClickHouse automatically chooses the type of `Enum` when data is inserted.
 You can also use `Enum8` or `Enum16` types to lock in the storage size.

 ## Usage examples